 Craving corn on the cob, but just can’t seem to get up the steam to get them cooked?
-Then this vegan corn ribs recipe is just right for you!
+Or just looking for more easy vegan air fryer recipes?
+Then this vegan corn ribs recipe is for you!
 No need to wait for water to boil or bear the fingertip burn as you fish out the cobs.

 With a few skillful cuts and a lot of creamy vegan butter, you’ll be enjoying your corn ribs in no time.
 All you need is your air fryer, a fresh cob, and a sharp knife.
 No need to be forlorn, we know you’ll totally love this way of making corn!

 Do you really need a good reason to carve up some corn on the cob?
 If you need more motivation, consider the fact that they’ve got a fabulous flavor and keep reading!